W-Net-AI/LISP-CV/Readme.md

 *If you have a function and example that you would like to add*

-*If you would like add a code sample in the examples(something you made with Lisp-CV)*
+*If you would like add a code sample to the examples folder(something you made with Lisp-CV)*

 *If you would like to add some other unspecified addition to the library*